 Prerequisite: Introduction to Health Occupations Grades: 11, 12

 Nurse Aide II: This is a two credit, one year course designed to offer students advanced preparation through classroom instruction and clinical experience.
 Instruction is based on competencies for bedside nurse aide skills as well as content such as communicating with patients and job acquisition skills.
 Emphasis is on advanced skill through clinical work experience managed by the teacher in a local nursing home.

 Satisfactory completion of the nurse aide theory and clinical components will enable students to take the written and skills tests to become a Certified Nursing Assistant (CNA).

 Automotive Technology I: This is a one-credit, one-semester course designed for students interested the automotive technology field.
 Studies in this course will include basic safety, identification of automotive systems, proper use and safety with basic hand tools, minor repair and maintenance of an automobile, general interior and exterior maintenance of an automobile and occupations in the automotive field.

 Prerequisite: None Grades: 10, 11, 12

-Automotive Technology II: This is a two-credit, one-year course designed to give students instruction in the basic principles in the class such as safety, shop tools, service manuals, engine principles measurements, design and construction, mechanical and fluid engine systems, and electrical engine systems.
+Automotive Technology II: This is a two-credit, one- semester, double block course designed to give students instruction in the basic principles in the class such as safety, shop tools, service manuals, engine principles measurements, design and construction, mechanical and fluid engine systems, and electrical engine systems.
 Students will be working on automobiles during lab portions of the course.

 Prerequisite: Automotive Technology I Grades: 11, 12